-In addition, if the use of certain video applications, such as Skype or Court Call, be needed for a court hearing, it is the responsibility of the legal professionals or hearing participants to ensure those applications have a functioning account (if needed) PRIOR to arriving at the court house.
+In addition, if the use of certain video applications, such as Zoom, Microsoft Teams, Skype, or Court Call, be needed for a court hearing, it is the responsibility of the legal professionals or hearing participants to ensure those applications have a functioning account (if needed) PRIOR to arriving at the court house.
 The Court is not responsible for inoperable or incompatible video applications or the lack of poor connectivity for parties outside of the court house.

 The Monroe County Courthouse courtrooms feature traditional and modern technology to create a robust experience for digitally presenting and viewing trial evidence.
 The following equipment can be reserved for use at the Freeman Justice Center in Key West.
 Our Plantation Key and Marathon locations have dedicated equipment in each courtroom.

-COURTROOMS: Upon request, Court Technology can provide a 70" touch screen "Smart Board", a 75" mobile TV cart with computer, All-in-One Evidence Cart with Document Projector (a.k.a.
+- COURTROOMS: Upon request, Court Technology can provide a 70" touch screen "Smart Board", a 75" mobile TV cart with computer, All-in-One Evidence Cart with Document Projector (a.k.a.
 "ELMO"), or traditional projector and screen for use during a trial.

 Reasonable efforts are made to support technology and media brought from outside of the courthouse for use during trial (laptops, CDs, DVDs, etc.); however, it is strongly recommended that legal counsel use the equipment provided.
-To request training on the available equipment and request equipment for a trial, please access the Courtroom Equipment Request and Equipment Training Forms.
+To request training on the available equipment and request equipment for a trial, please contact one of our IT Team Members below.